 Back to top

-Surgical correction is necessary to repair a hernia.
-Hernias do not heal on their own or "just go away" and cannot be fixed with some sort of diet or exercise.
-The safest, most effective way to repair a hernia is with mesh in and the advanced "tension free" mesh technique as practiced here at the Hernia Center of Southern California for over ten years.
-This advanced technique is ideal for repairing inguinal hernias in addition to many other types of hernias.
+Surgical correction is necessary to repair an inguinal hernia.
+Inguinal hernias do not heal on their own or "just go away" and cannot be fixed with some sort of diet or exercise.
+The safest, most effective hernia repair is with mesh in and the advanced "tension free" mesh technique as practiced here at the Hernia Center of Southern California for over ten years.
+This advanced technique is ideal for inguinal hernia repair surgery in addition to many other types of hernias.

 As opposed to the "tension" method first used back in the 1800's, the highly advanced "tension free" mesh technique reduces the chance of recurrence to only 1 in 200, or 0.5%, provides shorter recovery time and greatly reduces post-operative pain.
 Although some "tension" methods are still in use today, we at the Hernia Center of Southern California believe in, stand behind and practice only highly advanced "tension free" hernia repair.
 The "tension free" technique involves the placement of synthetic mesh in the inguinal area to repair and strengthen, where as the old "tension" method involved sewing the edges of the weakness or tear back together - sometimes with muscle, sometimes not - without any reinforcement.